matomatical/jaxgmg/README.md

 JAX-based environments (WIP) and RL baselines (TODO) for studying goal misgeneralisation.

+> [!NOTE]
+> `jaxgmg` is a work in progress.
+This is a pre-1.0 research codebase.
+Not
+> everything is finished, tested, or documented.
+Keep this in mind if you
+> want to use it.

 Installation
 ------------

-Install the latest master version from GitHub:
+Install the latest main version from GitHub:

 ```
 pip install git+ssh://git@github.com/matomatical/jaxgmg.git